 Earn Sign-Up Bonuses

-“The best way to leverage credit cards for money, in my experience, is to open a new card with a large flight mileage bonus and use the points toward a free or heavily discounted flight,” said Stacy Caprio, search marketing manager at TimePayment, which provides equipment financing for businesses.
+“The best way to leverage credit cards for money, in my experience, is to open a new card with a large flight mileage bonus and use the points toward a free or heavily discounted flight,” said Stacy Caprio, blog manager at DealScoop.

 You can take your pick of credit cards offering sign-up bonuses.
 For example, the Chase Sapphire Preferred credit card lets you earn 60,000 bonus points after spending $4,000 in purchases with the card in the first three months after opening an account.
 That’s the equivalent of $750 you can use toward travel.